Dave Woodhall pays tribute to the late, great Andy Lochhead.

 He had begun his working life in the Clyde shipyards, and his playing career in the only slightly less forgiving environs of Scottish junior football.
 Both these aspects of his early days shaped the way Andy played throughout his professaional career.
 He dished it out, and took it back without complaint.
 Many a defender when later asked who was the hardest opponent he ever faced, would say without hesitation, “Andy Lochhead”.

 The last time Andy made a high-profile public appearance at Villa Park came when he returned as a coach with Oldham in 1975.
-As he walked long the touchline he received the sort of ovation few have enjoyed before or since.
+As he walked along the touchline he received the sort of ovation few have enjoyed before or since.
 We hadn’t forgotten then what he’d done for us and the past few days have shown that we never will.